pvcnt/accio/docs/accio/contribute/codebase.md

 The server also serves the user interface as static files.

 On the client side, we use [Javascript ES6](https://babeljs.io/docs/learn-es2015/), transpiled thanks to Babel and [ReactJS](https://facebook.github.io/react/) to build user interfaces.

+## Writing tests

+A good practice is to write unit tests for your code.
+Tests are written using [ScalaTest](http://www.scalatest.org), a testing framework designed for Scala.
+We use the *FlatSpec* testing style, where all tests are described with sentences such as "An empty Graph should have size 0".
+You can extend the `fr.cnrs.liris.testing.UnitSpec` class to get started quickly writing your own tests.

+Keep in mind that all the code is tested at each push or pull request, so you want all the tests to be green at all time!